-- The Walt Disney Company in intellectual property aspects of its $4 billion acquisition of Marvel Entertainment.
+The Walt Disney Company on intellectual property aspects of its $4 billion acquisition of Marvel Entertainment.

 Mr. Epstein is the author of the treatises, Epstein on Intellectual Property and Modern Intellectual Property, a co-author of Online – Internet Law, International Intellectual Property, and a co-editor of Drafting License Agreements, The Corporate Counsellor’s Deskbook, The Departing Employee, Doing Business in Eastern Europe, Biotechnology Law, The Trademark Law Revision Act, Joint Ventures and Other Cooperative Business Arrangements, and Trade Secrets, Restrictive Covenants and Other Safeguards.
 He is the author of more than sixty articles on intellectual property law as well.
 He has lectured all over the world on intellectual property matters, including on such topics as trade secrets, biotechnology law, computer law, e-commerce, unfair competition, outsourcing, trademark law, licensing and non-compete agreements.
 Mr. Epstein is a founder and co-editor of Intellectual Property & Technology Law Journal; and a member of the Editorial Boards of Computer Lawyer, Intellectual Property Strategist, and Cyberspace Lawyer.

-Mr. Epstein has been consistently recognized as a leading lawyer for Technology & Outsourcing in Chambers USA and has been “praised for his outstanding ability in litigation and licensing, outsourcing and strategic alliance transactions,” and as a “a seminal figure in the New York area” with “very wide-ranging and superior skills.”
+Mr. Epstein is consistently recognized as a leading lawyer for Technology & Outsourcing in Chambers USA and has been “praised for his outstanding ability in litigation and licensing, outsourcing and strategic alliance transactions,” and as a “a seminal figure in the New York area” with “very wide-ranging and superior skills.”
 He is also named a leading lawyer by Legal 500 US in both Patents: Portfolio Management and Licensing and Technology: Transactions, and is recommended in Technology: Outsourcing.
-He is ranked as an “IP Star” for Licensing and Counseling by Managing Intellectual Property’s IP Stars.
-Mr. Epstein is ranked in IAM Patent 2015 where he is praised for being “not like your typical external service provider – he acts like he’s in-house and provides extremely close support.
+He is ranked as an “IP Star” for Licensing and Counseling by Managing Intellectual Property’s IP Stars and recognized by IAM Patent 1000, where he has been praised for being “not like your typical external service provider – he acts like he’s in-house and provides extremely close support.
 In negotiations, he’s reasonable yet tough, and he really pushes to reach your objectives.”
 He is also named a “Best Lawyer” for Technology Law in New York by Best Lawyers in America and recognized for Intellectual Property by Super Lawyers.